tonylukasavage/triple/README.md

 > alert('hello, world!');
 ```

-You can also load from the command line:
+You can also load in Javascript files from the command line, either locally or from a URL:

 ```bash
 $ triple http://bit.ly/1zc7Nvo